Program FAQ

 Many of the course materials will be provided by your instructor digitally free of charge.
 Students are also expected to purchase the required textbooks for their Language and Literature courses.
 While enrolled in the Summer Program, students will have free access to two online Yiddish dictionaries (both Yiddish-English and English-Yiddish), but some students find it useful to purchase a print copy.
 The cost of textbooks and dictionaries ranges from $30 to $105 USD, and many are available through the YIVO Store.

-What are the policies of the Weinreich Program regarding discrimination?
+What are the policies of the YIVO-Bard Summer Program regarding discrimination?

 Refresher Course